 Future Trends in Cloud Security

-- Artificial Intelligence (AI) and Machine Learning (ML): Enhancing threat detection and response capabilities.
+- Artificial Intelligence (AI) and Machine Learning (ML): Improving the ability to detect and respond.

-- Zero Trust Architecture: Adopting a security model that assumes no trust and verifies every request.
+- Zero Trust Architecture: A security model that assumes no trust and verifies every request.

-- Cloud-Native Security Tools: Tools designed specifically for cloud environments to address unique challenges.
+- Cloud-Native Security Tools: Tools designed for the cloud to address specific challenges.

 Conclusion